painting vinyl siding pros cons

 Pros of Painting Vinyl Siding

-Painting vinyl siding has plenty of benefits—when done right.
+Painting vinyl siding has several advantages when done properly.

 1. Cost-Effective

-Painting is cheaper than replacing vinyl siding.
-A full siding replacement can cost $10,000 or more.
-Painting can cost under $3,000 depending on your home size.
+Painting is significantly cheaper than replacing your entire siding.
+A new siding installation can cost upwards of $10,000, while painting typically ranges from $1,500 to $3,000 depending on your home size.

 2. Curb Appeal Boost

-A fresh coat of vinyl siding paint can transform your home.
-Whether you want a modern look or something classic, paint gives you flexibility.
+A fresh coat of paint instantly transforms your home’s exterior.
+Whether you want a modern gray, a soft neutral, or a bold new tone, paint gives you endless design flexibility.

 3. Extended Lifespan